nywuctuk/yii-yandex-money/README.md

 # yii-yandex-money
-Yandex API yandex money in yii framework (tested on 1.1.15 version)
+Yandex money API in yii framework (tested on 1.1.15 version)

-These codes help you to start using yandex money with your yii-porject.
+These codes help you to start using yandex money with your yii porject.

 1.Start